Pioneer plaque: Solar System

 At the bottom of the plaque is a schematic diagram of the Solar System.
 A small picture of the spacecraft is shown, and the trajectory shows its way past Jupiter and out of the Solar System.
 Both Pioneers 10 and 11 have identical plaques; however, after launch, Pioneer 11 was redirected toward Saturn and from there it exited the Solar System.
-In this regard the Pioneer 11 plaque is somewhat inaccurate.

-The Saturn flyby of Pioneer 11 would also greatly influence its future direction and destination as compared to Pioneer 10, but this fact is not depicted in the plaques.
+In this regard the Pioneer 11 plaque is inaccurate.
+The Saturn flyby of Pioneer 11 also greatly influenced its future direction and destination as compared to Pioneer 10, but this fact is not depicted in the plaques.

 Saturn's rings could give a further hint to identifying the Solar System.
-Rings around the planets Jupiter, Uranus, and Neptune were unknown when the plaque was designed; however, unlike Saturn, the ring systems on these planets are not so easily visible and apparent as Saturn's.
+Rings around the planets Jupiter, Uranus, and Neptune were unknown when the plaque was designed; however these rings are not so easily visible.
 Pluto was considered to be a planet when the plaque was designed; in 2006 the IAU reclassified Pluto as a dwarf planet.
-Other large bodies classed as dwarf planets, such as Eris, are not depicted, as they were unknown at the time the plaque was made.
+Other bodies classed as dwarf planets, such as Eris, were unknown at the time the plaque was made.

 The binary numbers above and below the planets show the relative distance to the Sun.
 The unit is 1/10 of Mercury's orbit.
 Rather than the familiar "1" and "0", "I" and "–" are used.